-At the start of each week, all MYSA students receive an individualized “menu” of activities and projects, delineated by course (e.g., Appetizer, Main Course) based on the amount of estimated time and engagement required to complete them.
+At the start of each week, all Mysa students receive an individualized “menu” of activities and projects, delineated by course (e.g., Appetizer, Main Course) and based on the estimated time and engagement required to complete them.
 Menus consist of independent assignments, longer-term projects, and assessment activities with the purpose of carefully gauging student understanding and progress.

-MYSA faculty determine mastery of academic content and skills based on various national standards in core subject areas.
-We decide the threshold at which students must reach to earn mastery in primary subject areas and the constituent secondary sub-categories of skills and dispositions (e.g., Writing>text type and purposes>narratives).
-Learners can achieve mastery of academic content standards in any order or combination, depending on the units of study and individual student needs or interests.
-Although writing standards, for example, may be taught and applied in a more formal language arts exercise, evidence of mastery in forms of writing can come from assignments and projects in other subject areas, such as a science lab report or written explanations of geometric proofs.
+Mysa faculty determine mastery of academic content and skills based on national standards in core subject areas.
+We decide the threshold which students must reach to earn mastery in primary subject areas, as well as secondary skills and dispositions (e.g., Writing>text type and purposes>narratives).
+Learners can achieve mastery of academic content standards in any order or combination, depending on the units of study and each student’s needs and interests.
+For example, writing standards may be taught in a more formal language arts exercise, but evidence of mastery can come from assignments and projects in other subject areas, such as a science lab report or written explanations of geometric proofs.

-Learner mastery at MYSA precipitates higher academic standards and expectations.
-For instance, a student may master a year’s worth of Algebra in a single semester, in which case she or he is free to move forward.
-Writing or science may be a challenge for this same student, so they could conceivably remain at relative grade-level in just those subjects.
-At MYSA, however, we understand that children learn in different ways and at different speeds.
+Learner mastery at Mysa precipitates higher academic standards and expectations.
+For instance, a student may master a year’s worth of Algebra in a single semester and be free to move forward.
+For this same student, writing may be a challenge, so they could conceivably remain at relative grade-level in just that subject.
+At Mysa, we understand that children learn in different ways and at different speeds.
 Individual learning is also variable within or between subjects, depending on preferences and dispositions, or what may be going on in a particular student’s life outside of school.
-But what we refuse to do is prohibit a learner from an academic experience that is designed against his or her needs.
+Every learner has an academic experience that is designed for his or her needs.